What Is the Good Student Discount?

 GEICO offers savings for families of through its “Driver’s Education Discounts” category.
 It rewards young drivers between 16 and 24 with an excellent academic record up to 15% in savings on their policy.

 Young drivers can also take advantage of the Driver’s Education Discount, where you will need to complete a driver’s ed course.
-GEICO also offers a discount if younger drivers take a defensive driving course.
+GEICO also offers a bonus if younger drivers take a defensive driving course.
 This can also help new drivers lower their risk by showing that they’re taking steps to get better at driving.

 State Farm